Healthy Homes Assessment Maoribank

 Draught Stopping Maoribank

-If a draught is perceived as a result of gaps or holes the area requirements to be sealed.
+If a draught is noticed from gaps that are not adequate or holes the area requirements to be sealed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+See the full details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections